Upcoming and Ongoing Events

 Children's Used Books and Magazines Drive

-We are collecting used books and magazines in good condition for the children at Garfield Elementary School in DC's Ward 8, which has the highest poverty rate in DC.
-Several Franciscans are part of a tutoring program at Garfield Elementary, which will distribute the books to the children at the school.
-The school goes from preschool through 5th grade, and there are children reading above grade level, so we need lots of books and magazines from preschool to middle school level.
+We are collecting used books and magazines in good condition for the students at Garfield Elementary in DC's Ward 8, where several Franciscans are part of a tutoring program.
+Ward 8 has the highest poverty rate in DC, and many children at Garfield have few if any books at home.
+We need lots of books from preschool to middle school level so that all the children at Garfield will be able to choose several books to take home.
+Click here for a list of suggested books and a bit more information.
 Please put your book and magazine donations in the bins across from Millen Hall.
-The drive begins Sunday, February 18 and runs through Sunday, March 11.
-For questions, please contact Ginger Roll firstname.lastname@example.org
+The drive begins Sunday, April 14 and ends Sunday, May 26.
+For more information, please contact Ginger Roll at email@example.com

 Men's Fellowship and Discussion